View Document

 General Standards

-(4) RMIT supports its legislative requirements and ensures institutional quality assurance by performing external referencing and benchmarking activities as a core component of the Comprehensive Program Review cycle.
-The Centre for Academic Quality and Enhancement (CAQE) leads RMIT’s external referencing responsibilities and is responsible for the processes and practices supporting academic quality assurance.
+(4) RMIT meets its legislative requirements and ensures institutional quality assurance by performing external referencing and benchmarking activities as a core component of the program and course monitoring, review, and improvement activities.
+The Centre for Education, Innovation and Quality (CEIQ) leads RMIT’s external referencing responsibilities and is responsible for the processes and practices supporting academic quality assurance.

 Comprehensive and Annual Program Reviews